 Applying ice to the affected area in 15-minute intervals for the first 48 to 72 hours can help to reduce inflammation and numb the area.
 After the first 72 hours, applying a moist heat pack to the affected area in 20-minute intervals can help to soothe tight muscles and increase circulation to the area, thereby relieving symptoms.
 Check out this video about Ice Vs Heat.

 At the very least, avoid prolonged sitting as sitting puts added pressure on the sciatic nerve and can worsen your symptoms.
 When you do have to sit there are a few things to keep in mind to relieve sciatic pain.
-Keep your hips and knees bent at a 45-degree angle with your feet positioned flat on the floor and avoid crossing your legs.
-Additionally, make use of wheels on the bottom of your chair – instead of twisting your torso use your chair to move your whole body.
+Check out these 10 sitting posture tips.
 Check out these 10 sitting posture tips.

-It’s fine to rest for a day or two, but it’s important that you remain as active as possible.
-Inactivity leads to the muscle of your back becoming weak and deconditioned; while exercise helps to relieve symptoms of sciatica by keeping your back, hip, and core muscles strong and flexible, which helps to support your spine and maintain good posture.
+It’s fine to rest for a day or two, but it’s important that you remain active.
+Inactivity lead to the muscles of your back becoming weak and deconditioned; while exercise helps to relieve symptoms of sciatica by keeping your back, hip, and core muscles strong and flexible, which helps to support your spine and maintain good posture.
 Aim for at least 30 minutes of moderate cardiovascular exercise, such as walking, biking or swimming, at least five times a week.

 Seeking treatment from a physical therapist or chiropractor can help to relieve your symptoms and also minimize your risk of suffering recurrent episodes of sciatica.